Different Project Management Methodologies Visualized

 Scrum

 During the sprint, the scrum master protects the team from interruptions and blockers so the team can focus.
 There are also daily check-ins in the form of a 15-minute meeting.
-During the meeting, each team member talks about what he or she did yesterday, what they are going to do today, and what is blocking them.
+During the meeting, each team member talks about what they did yesterday, what they will do today, and what is blocking them.

 Conclusion